No. 23 Iowa State beats Baylor 28-14 for 5th straight win

 Purdy threw for 230 yards as Iowa State (6-3, 5-2, No. 22 CFP) won a fifth straight Big 12 game in the same season for the first time.
-Deshaunte Jones caught a TD pass and threw for a 2-point conversion.
+Deshaunte Jones added a TD reception and threw for a 2-point conversion, and Iowa State shut out Baylor on five of its seven trips to the red zone.

+"There's still a lot of work to be done.
+We're still a young football team," Iowa State coach Matt Campbell said.
+"I think what's exciting is that I sit here right now knowing that our best is still out there."

-Purdy's 11-yard TD pass to Jones and his 2-yard touchdown run helped put Iowa State up 17-0 at halftime.
+Purdy's 11-yard TD pass to Jones and his 2-yard touchdown run helped Iowa State to a 17-0 halftime lead.

 Baylor (5-5, 3-4) answered with a Charlie Brewer TD pass, but Matt Eaton fought through a defensive pass interference call for a 38-yard catch that set up Johnnie Lang's 8-yard touchdown run and a 28-7 Cyclones lead.

-Iowa State star David Montgomery and Baylor linebacker Greg Roberts were ejected after throwing punches at each other early in the third.
+The game took an ugly turn when Montgomery and Baylor linebacker Greg Roberts were ejected after briefly fighting each other early in the third.

 The Cyclones and Bears nearly came to blows when a previous play ended up spilling over onto Iowa State's bench.
-The bad blood hung around, and the teams nearly staged a full-on brawl during a wild incident that saw Roberts slap Montgomery on the helmet, prompting Montgomery to swing back.
+The bad blood hung around, and the teams nearly staged a full-on brawl during a wild incident that included Roberts slapping Montgomery on the helmet, and Montgomery swinging away in response.

+Campbell said he wanted to review the tape before commenting on the incident, though he did defend Montgomery.

+"David is a leader, so the last thing that I would say that David Montgomery had anything to do with was starting any controversy," Campbell said.
+"It certainly looked like it was a secondary action."

 Montgomery finished with 53 yards rushing.
-The Big 12 will review the incident, and Montgomery's status for the first half of next week's game at Texas is up in the air.
+The Big 12 will review the incident, and Montgomery could be suspended for the first half of next weekend's huge game at Texas.

 Brewer threw for 288 yards and two touchdowns.
-But he was ejected for an unsportsmanlike penalty - his second of the game - with 5:51 left.
-Every player from both teams was given an unsportsmanlike penalty for their roles in the third-quarter fracas.
+But he was ejected for his second unsportsmanlike penalty with 5:51 left.

+"This was a case of us beating ourselves and not taking advantage of opportunities, most importantly in the red zone and playing at the end of the game without our quarterback because of the earlier decisions by someone else to get involved in a fight," Baylor coach Matt Rhule said.

 THE TAKEAWAY

 Iowa State: Bowl eligibility used to be the main goal at Iowa State, but not anymore.
-The Cyclones can clinch a once-improbable spot in the Big 12 title game with two more wins and a West Virginia loss - and the Mountaineers still have to play Oklahoma.
+The Cyclones, once 1-3, can clinch a once-improbable spot in the Big 12 title game with two more wins and a West Virginia loss - and the Mountaineers still have to play Oklahoma.
+"It's just a mark of who we are, and who we've been coached up to be," receiver Hakeem Butler said.

 Baylor: A win over TCU or Texas Tech in its final two games would send the Bears to a bowl game - and, perhaps more importantly, an extra month of practice for their rebuilding efforts.